boris-behav-obs/boris-behav-obs.github.io/src/download_mac.md

 ### Install the uv Python package and project manager from [Astral](https://docs.astral.sh/uv/getting-started/installation/)

-[uv](https://docs.astral.sh/uv/) is an "An extremely fast Python package and project manager, written in Rust" and has more than 70K starts on [GitHub](https://github.com/astral-sh/uv)
+[uv](https://docs.astral.sh/uv/) is an "An extremely fast Python package and project manager, written in Rust" and has more than 70K stars on [GitHub](https://github.com/astral-sh/uv)

 ### Install and launch BORIS with uvx